Hair Loss in Men and Women (Alopecia)

 What are causes of hair loss?

 Most hair loss is not associated with systemic or internal disease, nor is poor diet a frequent factor.
-Hair may simply thin as a result of predetermined genetic factors, family history, and the overall aging process.
-Many men and women may notice a mild and often normal physiologic thinning of hair starting in their thirties and forties.
-Other times, normal life variations including temporary severe stress, illness, nutritional changes, and hormonal changes like those in pregnancy, puberty, and menopause may cause a reversible hair loss.
+Hair may simply thin as a result of predetermined genetic factors and the overall aging process.
+Many men and women may notice mild physiologic thinning of hair starting in their 30s and 40s.
+Life vicissitudes, including illness, emotional trauma, protein deprivation (during strict dieting), and hormonal changes like those in pregnancy, puberty, and menopause may cause a reversible hair loss.

 Several health conditions, including thyroid disease and iron deficiency anemia, can cause hair loss.
 While thyroid blood tests and other lab tests, including a complete blood count (CBC), on people who have ordinary hair loss are usually normal, it is important to exclude underlying causes in sudden or severe hair loss.
-If you are concerned about some other underlying health issues, you may start by seeing your family physician, internist, or gynecologist for basic health screening.
+Such basic health screening can be done by a family physician, internist, or gynecologist.
 Dermatologists are doctors who specialize in problems of skin, hair, and nails and may provide more advanced diagnosis and treatment of hair thinning and loss.
 Sometimes a scalp biopsy may be taken to help in diagnosis of severe or unexplained hair loss.

 Although many medications list "hair loss" among their potential side effects, most drugs are not likely to induce hair loss.
-On the other hand, with cancer treatments and immune suppression medications, hair loss is a very common side effect.
+On the other hand, cancer chemotherapy and immunosuppressive medications commonly produce hair loss.
 Complete hair loss after chemotherapy regrows after six to 12 months.